atomjump/medimageserv/README.md

 Switch off wifi on your phone.

-Click the large icon.
+Click the large circle.

 After 5 seconds it will mention that you must be on wifi.
 Enter your 'Server' after this as "http://YOURIP:5566/write/yourdir"

 Click the large icon to start taking photos.

 Enter the patient id in the box at the top.
-Note: #tags will allocate a directory (TBC this will create another subdirectory inside your directory).
+Note: #tags will allocate a directory (TBC this will create another subdirectory inside your directory). eg.
 ```
-eg. "#bestpatients Fred"
+#bestpatients Fred
 ```
 would create a directory called bestpatients/ on your PC and upload a file called 'Fred-[datetime]'